 This is a great make-ahead dish also—you could make it on Sunday and serve it Monday or Tuesday if that’s a busy night in your household.

 What are your favorite weeknight meals?
 Do you meal prep and plan ahead or just wing it?
 Leave your ideas in the comments below!

 - 2 tablespoons canola oil

 - 1 tablespoon unsalted butter

-- Place pork chops in dish and sprinkle Tony\\\'s seasoning evenly over each chop.
+- Sprinkle Cajun seasoning evenly over each chop.

 - In a medium mixing bowl, stir together soup, water, Worcestershire sauce and garlic.

 - Heat oil in oven-proof skillet on medium-high.
 Brown pork chops on both sides and pour off any excess oil.

 - Pour sauce over chops and add the tablespoon of butter, a little dot on top of each chop.

 - Bake covered for twenty minutes, then remove foil, turn the chops over and stir the sauce slightly.